amiiboii/Automatic-Plant-Watering-System-/README.md

-# Automatic Plant Watering System
+[APW app design.pdf](https://github.com/amiiboii/Automatic-Plant-Watering-System-/files/12949719/APW.app.design.pdf)# Automatic Plant Watering System

 This project is an automatic plant watering system that utilizes various sensors and a custom-designed control box to regulate and maintain the proper moisture level of plants.
 The system includes a solenoid valve connected to a water source, a soil moisture sensor, a raindrop sensor, and a 20x4 LCD with various menu displays.